3,515 views

 The narrow curvy roads make for a thrilling driving experience

 Auli is a paradise for skiers and a delight for nature lovers.
-The distance between Joshimath to Auli is 16 km.
+The distance from Joshimath to Auli is about 16 kms.
 Alternatively, there is a ropeway here which offers the most magnificent view of the Himalayas.
 This 30-minute ropeway ride is definitely something one should experience while in Auli.
-We did a trek here for about 3-4 hours as an acclimatization exercise.
-We also visited the famous Mountaineering and Skiing Institute.
-Established in 1973 as a Winter Craft Wing of the Force, it was re-christened in 1990 as Mountaineering and Skiing Institute.
-After an exciting morning in Auli, we returned to Joshimath in time for lunch.
-We spent the rest of the day at Joshimath roaming around the village and absorbing the culture of this beautiful village.

 This panoramic view of the Himalayas from Auli is gobsmackingly stunning